drj11/cv/README.md

 My job titles ranged around Software Engineering at ScraperWiki Limited, Ravenbrook Limited, Zoonami Limited, Autonomy, Harlequin Limited, over a period of slightly more than 18 years.
-Details are in in a file I haven't made yet.
+Details are in a file I haven't made yet.

 In 2010, I founded the non-profit Climate Code Foundation and continue to be a director (which is a "zero hours" obligation).